ohmeta/metapi/README.md

             Omics for All, Open Source for All

-  A pipeline to construct a genome catalogue from metagenomics data
+ A general metagenomics data mining system focus on robust microbiome research.

     optional arguments:
     -h, --help     show this help message and exit